Thoracic Aortic Dissection

 In stable patients, CTA is the most commonly employed imaging study used for ruling aortic dissection in or out (Figure 3).
 It has excellent sensitivity and specificity, each approaching 100% with newer machines and techniques.
 In addition, CTA provides an alternative diagnosis in one-fifth of patients imaged for investigation of acute aortic dissection; this is particularly important in the setting of such an uncommon condition.
 Because end-organ perfusion is a concern in patients with acute aortic dissection, the ability of this modality to directly assess for compromised perfusion to the gut, kidneys, brain, or lower extremities is advantageous.
 CTA demonstrates differential enhancement for identification of true and false lumina, and three-dimensional reconstructions provide information crucial for operative planning.
 Images should be obtained from the lung apices through the iliacs, so that all of the branch vessels off the aorta are included.

 The disadvantages of CTA are few but may be important in certain cases.
 Radiation exposure is significant, and efforts should be made to limit unnecessary exposure; however, this truly is the most appropriate test for the majority of patients in the emergency department in whom you have concern for this diagnosis.
-As CTA requires IV contrast administration, individuals with contrast allergy or renal insufficiency (acute or chronic) may not be able to undergo this study.
+As CTA requires IV contrast administration, individuals with contrast allergy or renal insufficiency (acute or chronic) may pose a challenge, but the risks of delayed diagnosis of aortic dissection (to summon consultants and equipment to the bedside for TEE) must be weighed against the risks of a true allergy or contrast-induced nephropathy.
 Protocols for these situations vary by institution.
 Another limitation is that patients have to leave the emergency department to have the study done, and if they decompensate, recognition and appropriate intervention may be delayed as a consequence of this.
 In addition, patients have to lie supine for this study, and if pain, anxiety, or respiratory difficulty limit their ability to do so comfortably, the study may be unobtainable or limited by motion artifact.
 Finally, CTA is a “static” study in that it gives no definitive information regarding the presence of aortic valvular dysfunction.

 Magnetic Resonance Imaging (MRI)